fsteinhardt/mpu6050_serial_to_imu/README.md

 This is a simple ROS node to connect an InvenSense MPU 6050 IMU  (I used a cheap GY-521 breakout board) to ROS.

 It needs the MPU6050 example script MPU6050_DMP6.ino (part of the [i2cdevlib](http://www.i2cdevlib.com/) from Jeff Rowberg ) running on an arduino.
-The ROS node reads the IMU orientation from the serial port and publishes it as a ROS [sensor_msgs/Imu](http://docs.ros.org/api/sensor_msgs/html/msg/Imu.html) message and a [tf transform](http://wiki.ros.org/tf).
+The ROS node reads the IMU orientation from the serial port and publishes it as a ROS [sensor_msgs/Imu](http://docs.ros.org/api/sensor_msgs/html/msg/Imu.html) message.
+It can also be broadcast as a [tf transform](http://wiki.ros.org/tf).

 This arduino script uses the MPU6050 DMP (digital motion processor?) to get filtered orientation values.